frapplecat/moonup/README.md

 <br>

 # WEBSITE OVERVIEW
 I wanted to keep a simple, clean layout.
 I removed some headings above the fold section from my original wireframes as I thought it looked too busy on the page, especially when I started resizing to mobile screen sizes.
-I chose a colour scheme that complemented the lunar theme with whites and greys mainly but with a yellow, from the occasional yellow moon, to add a pop of colour and interest.
+I chose a colour scheme that complemented the lunar theme with whites and greys mainly but with a yellow, from the occasional yellow moon, to add a splash of colour and interest.
 This signature colour could be easily changed to suit any unusual lunar activity throughout the year e.g. when there's a blue or red moon.

 ![colour scheme change screenshot1](readme-images/blue-moon-example.png)